Entanglement Structures in Quantum Field Theories: Negativity Cores and Bound Entanglement in the Vacuum: The Gaussian Separability Criterion

-Physically, this condition can be understood as identifying a valid underlying separable state capable of describing the Gaussian state upon the addition of a PSD matrix characterizing classical noise contributions (perhaps describing classically correlated displacements of the first moments within the ensemble).
 Reference~\cite{2001PhRvL..87p7904G} describes not only how to numerically identify separability/inseparability for mixed Gaussian states, but also provides a constructive method for calculating a viable tensor-product state and classical noise contribution if separability is determined.
-Applied to the core-halo separability, these techniques identify an explicit decomposition in the form of Eq.~\ref{eq:core-halosep}.
+For example, applied to the core-halo separability, these techniques identify an explicit decomposition in the form of Eq.~\eqref{eq:core-halosep}.
 For a transformed CM, $\sigma'$, in a basis ordered as core modes followed by halo modes,

 the flow of Ref.~\cite{2001PhRvL..87p7904G} begins with the creation of a symmetric object (of modified dimension if the core and halo have different numbers of modes, $\dim\left(\sigma'_{cc}\right) \neq \dim\left( \sigma'_{hh}\right)$) as,